boolean5/VirtualSign-classifier/README.md

 - [ ] hyper-parameter search script (check hyperas)
 - [ ] upload a graph of the model
 - [ ] integrate in Virtual Sign
-- [ ] Prompt the user to calibrate and then turn off auto-calibration